HawaiiSeagull/HawaiiSeagullArt.github.io/about.md

 ---
 layout: post
-title: About
+title: About Me
 ---

-This is an example page!

-Actually, it has the same layout of a post...
+Hey!
+Welcome to my page.
+I’m currently in Fine Art major at the University of Delaware.
+I specialize in illustration and animation.